Beats by Dr. Dre: The Beats Pills

 The Beats Pills characters were created by Beats in conjunction with R/GA to bring the ‘Small but Loud’ credentials of Beats’ portable Pill speaker to life through a group of cheeky and outspoken cartoon figures ready to take on the news, relevant to the Beats audience, delivered with a sharp tone of voice.

-We knew our social channels would be key to bringing this to life through reactive content, so we pulled together a strategy to react to the news agenda in each market and followed up with a robust, localised editorial playbook that would keep the campaign consistent in often wildly differing news environments.
-We also needed to keep front of mind why we were doing this: what use is it to create branded 'real time' content if you can't clearly demonstrate how you’re converting attention into sales?
+We knew our social channels would be key to bringing this to life through reactive content.
+We pulled together a strategy to react to the news agenda in each market and followed up with a robust, localised editorial playbook that would keep the campaign consistent in often wildly differing news environments.
+We also needed to keep front of mind why we were doing this: what use is it to create branded ‘real time’ content if you can’t clearly demonstrate how you’re converting attention into sales?